 As a guide always hang your art around eye level.
+Meaning that the middle of the picture should be at 1450mm from the ground.
 Check out the formula that Maxwell Ryan from Apartment Therapy uses to achieve this, he also says (or has heard on the grapevine) it is the formula that art galleries and museums use.

 Consider grouping your art together for more impact rather than scattering the pieces on various walls around the room.